cedowens/Mod_Rewrite_Automation/README.md

 - The local path to your ssh public key

-- The local path to your ssh private key
+- The local path to your ssh private key **(note: the script currently works with ssh keys that are not password protected; I plan to update it soon to handle password protected ssh keys)**

 - Domain name for your redirector (this will be used in the Apache config files as well as by certbot to install ssl certificates for your domain; if using the ssl script this will also be used by letsencrypt to set up the ssl certs).
 As Linode spins the host up, I usually go ahead and change the IP address in my domain provider to the IP of the recently spun up redirector.
 The script will need records for both www.[domain] and [domain] so be sure to set DNS A records for both of those.